ericdunipace/ericdunipace.github.io/_posts/2019-03-04-bias-variance.md

 To answer this, imagine we have some data $$y_1, y_2, y_3,...,y_n$$.
 The first thing we often want to do is calculate the mean, $$\overline{y} = \frac{1}{n} \sum_{i=1}^n y_i$$  and variance $$s^2 = \frac{1}{n-1}\sum_{i=1}^n  \left(y_i - \overline{y} \right )^2$$.
 We learn in our first statistics class to get the sample mean we divide by $$n$$ but to get the sample variance we divide by $$n-1$$; I remember this being terribly confusing.
 To add to the confusion, if we instead divide by $$latex n$$ in our estimate of the sample variance $$\left( \frac{1}{n}\sum_{i=1}^n  \left(y_i - \overline{y} \right )^2\right)$$, we obtain what is known as the maximum likelihood estimator (MLE) of the variance, which also sounds like a good thing (Maximum!
 Likelihood!?
 Sign me up!).
 We have $$n$$ data points, so why don't we want to divide both the mean and variance by $$n$$?

-The reason is that if we divide by $$latex n$$ to calculate the variance, our estimate is biased.
+The reason is that if we divide by $$n$$ to calculate the variance, our estimate is biased.
 But will the variance of our estimate also be lower?
 Yes!

 If we repeatedly draw datasets of size 1000 from a Normal(0,1) distribution and calculate the variance for each dataset with both methods, we'll get a distribution of estimates.
 With this distribution we'll get a sense of how much each estimator is biased but also the variance of the estimator.
 This is what is displayed in figure 1 below.
 You can see the sampling distribution for both methods with the variance of our estimates given on the figure.